-While the kids get candy shops, adults have wine bars so we've picked out some of our favourites across Melbourne.
+While the kids have candy shops, adults have wine bars, so we've picked out some of our favourites across Melbourne.

 Whether its date night, catching up with close friends, or knock off drinks with colleagues, we have picked out some of our favourite wine bars across Melbourne, where you can sit back and relax and enjoy a glass or two of vino.